Tahir Elçi: Investigation

 Following the murder, Turkish authorities announced the "we aren't ruling out the possibility that a third party directly targeted him."
 In June 2016, Turkish authorities claimed that a captured militant witnessed PKK militants Uğur Yakışır and Mahsum Gürkhan open fire upon Tahir Elçi the moment he was killed.

 In 2019, Forensic Architecture conducted an independent investigation on behalf of the Diyarbakır Bar Association and analyzed the killing.
 They studied all available videos of the shooting frame by frame, as well as testimonies.
-They concluded that the fleeding PKK did not shot at Elçi, the likely fatal shot probably came from 2 identified police officers shooting on the two fleeding PKK and not from the escaping PKK militants.
-They also point out no medical check was caried on Elçi for 10 minutes after being shoot, and none of the policemen involved were ever questioned or debriefed by Turkish authorities, despite the need to do so.
+They concluded that the fleeing PKK did not shoot at Elçi, the likely fatal shot probably came from 2 identified police officers shooting on the two fleeing PKK and not from the escaping PKK militants.
+They also point out no medical check was carried on Elçi for 10 minutes after being shot, and none of the policemen involved were ever questioned or debriefed by Turkish authorities, despite the need to do so.